Contemporary American Indian Art

 Currently, MAM holds the largest collection of contemporary American Indian art in the state of Montana and the largest collection of Quick-to-See Smith's work of any museum.

-In 2006, as MAM was wrapping up a major expansion and renovation, executive director Laura Millin met with tribal elders and numerous Indian artists from throughout the region to ask for their thoughts about the creation of a gallery dedicated solely to contemporary Indian art.
-With their input, the Lynda M. Frost gallery was dedicated to honor the creative cultural contributions of American Indian people to contemporary art and to ensure that Indian artists will always have a place to celebrate that contribution.
+In 2006, as MAM was wrapping up a major expansion and renovation, executive director Laura Millin met with tribal elders and numerous Indian artists from throughout the region to ask for their thoughts about the creation of a gallery dedicated solely to contemporary Indigenous art.
+With their input, the Lynda M. Frost Gallery was dedicated to honor the creative cultural contributions of American Indian people to contemporary art and ensuring that Indian artists will always have a place to celebrate that contribution.
 This gallery is MAM’s commitment to American Indian artists, and to presenting their work in a way that is educational and respectful.
 A few of the artists MAM has exhibited over the past few years include Rick Bartow, James Lavadour, Dwayne Wilcox, Kevin Red Star, Donna Loos, Angela Babby, Marie Watt, and Wendy Red Star.
 In the words of celebrated Salish-Kootenai artist Corky Clairmont, “The real Indians did not die out sometime in the 1850s.
 By exhibiting contemporary Indian Art, you have to recognize that Indians are alive and active participants in life today.”

 Since 2006, the Frost Gallery has held over 41 exhibitions of works by 80 Native American artists.
 Together they represent over 60 Tribal affiliations from across the country.